University of Wisconsin–Madison: Bascom Hill

-The Wisconsin Union
+Wisconsin Union

-The University of Wisconsin–Madison has two student unions.
+The University of Wisconsin–Madison has two student union facilities: Memorial Union and Union South.
 The older, Memorial Union, was built in 1928 to honor American World War I veterans.
 Also known as the Union or the Terrace, it has gained a reputation as one of the most beautiful student centers on a university campus.
 Located on the shore of Lake Mendota, it is a popular spot for socializing among both students and the public, who enjoy gazing at the lake and its sailboats.
-The union is known for the Rathskeller, a German pub adjacent to the lake terrace.
+The union is known for the Rathskeller, a Ratskeller or German pub adjacent to the lake terrace.
 Political debates and backgammon and sheepshead games over a beer on the terrace are common among students.
 The Rathskeller serves "Rathskeller Ale", a beer brewed expressly for the Terrace.
 Memorial Union was the first union at a public university to serve beer.

-Memorial Union is home to many arts venues, including several art galleries, a movie theater, the Wisconsin Union Theater, and a craft shop that provides courses and facilities for arts and crafts activities.
+Memorial Union is home to many arts venues, including several art galleries, the Wisconsin Union Theater, and a craft shop that provides courses and facilities for arts and crafts activities.
 Students and Madison community members alike congregate at the Memorial Union for the films and concerts each week.
-An advisory referendum to renovate and expand Memorial Union was approved by the student body in 2006, and the university is currently undergoing the expansion.
+An advisory referendum to renovate and expand Memorial Union was approved by the student body in 2006, and the university completed the renovation in 2017.

-Union South, the newer campus union, was built in 1971 to better accommodate a growing student enrollment and was demolished in 2008.
-A new "green" Union South, located on the site of the old union, opened April 15, 2011.
-It is a certified Leadership in Energy and Environmental Design (LEED) gold building.
-The building contains several dining options, an art gallery, a climbing wall, a bowling alley, event spaces, and a hotel.
+Union South was first built in 1971 to better accommodate a growing student enrollment.
+The original structure was demolished in 2008 and replaced with a LEED-certified building which opened in 2011.
+The building contains several dining options, an art gallery, a movie theater, a climbing wall, a bowling alley, event spaces, and a hotel.

-The Wisconsin Union also provides a home for the Wisconsin Union Directorate Student Programming Board (WUD), which provides regular programs for both students and community members.
-One of the most well-known members of WUD is the Wisconsin Hoofers, a club that organizes outdoor recreational activities.
+The Wisconsin Union also provides a home for the Wisconsin Union Directorate Student Programming Board, which provides regular programs for both students and community members.
+One of the most well-known members is the Wisconsin Hoofers, a club that organizes outdoor recreational activities.